-Though evening primrose oil is considered safe for almost all skin types, it may also have some side-effects.
-Keep reading.
+Though evening primrose oil is considered safe for almost all skin types, it may have a few side-effects.

 The safety of evening primrose oil for long-term use is yet to be determined.
 It may increase bleeding when used with blood thinners.
-It may also lower blood pressure way too much if ingested.
+It may also lower blood pressure if too much is ingested.

 Other side-effects are generally mild.
 These include (7):

 - Abdominal pain

 Ingesting the lowest and safest dosage of the oil may prevent side effects.
 In rare cases, this oil may cause allergic and adverse reactions like